lucKulke/InstrumentHub/README.md

     Microcontroller->>Instrument: Execute Command
 ```

 ### Additional features:

 1. Data Traffic Logging:

    - The server includes a logging feature that records all incoming and outgoing data traffic between the instruments, microcontrollers, and clients.
    - This feature allows for tracking of data transmission history, which can be useful for diagnostics, troubleshooting, and historical data analysis.

 2. Calibration Protocol Generation:

    - The server can create calibration protocols for instruments, allowing users to standardize and document calibration processes.
    - The protocol can be downloaded as a PDF, making it easy to print or share for compliance and record-keeping purposes.

+### Setting up Raspberry pi:

+command: curl -fsSL https://raw.githubusercontent.com/lucKulke/InstrumentHub/main/instruments/setup_instrument_hub.sh | bash -s - <instrument_name> --user <pi_username> --server_url "http://example.com" --instrument_id "<uuid>"